johnsosoka/site-johnsosoka-com/website/_posts/blog/2024-07-21-unit-testing-llms.md

 ```
 <br>
 Finally, I will create an additional service class that will be used to interact with the agent.
 Remember, we're just
-setting up a dummy application so that we have something to test--This is not a production-ready application.
+setting up a dummy application so that we have something to test--This is not a production-ready application, and as
+such will not support concurrent conversations.

 ```java
 package com.johnsosoka.langchainbookingtests.service;